giovannicoppola/alfred-forum/README.md

 ## 22. Grab Locations

-In response to this [thread](https://www.alfredforum.com/topic/20087-search-for-multiple-address-in-googlemaps-to-make-a-route/) (March 2023)
+In response to this Alfred Forum [thread](https://www.alfredforum.com/topic/20087-search-for-multiple-address-in-googlemaps-to-make-a-route/) (March 2023)

 *I'm trying to automate a search on GoogleMaps that can quickly put multiple addresses on a map for me.
 I am also a Mac user and I would like to be able to quickly click an event in Apple Calendar and it somehow copies the address of that event to GoogleMaps so that I can click on 10-15 events and see all of those addresses on the map.*